cambiotraining/sars-cov-2-genomics/08-case_study_eqa.md

 In this case study, we are going to analyse samples from the _GenQA_ panel, to helps us assess the quality of our bioinformatic analysis and extract key pieces of information to be reported.
 The panel we will work with includes the following samples:

-- 2x Alpha
+- 1x Alpha
+- 1x Beta
+- 1x Delta
 - 2x Gamma
 - 1x Omicron
-- 1x Delta
 - 1x Adenovirus (negative control)

 From the sequencing data analysis, we will address the following: